FederBoost: Private Federated Learning for GBDT: Introduction

-\Paragraph{Decision trees.} The FL research committee is focusing on neural networks and neglects other machine learning models such as decision trees.
-Even though neural networks are the most prevailing models in academia, they are notorious for a lack of interpretability, which hinders their adoptions in some real-world scenarios like finance and medical imaging.
-In contrast, decision tree is considered as a gold standard for accuracy and interpretability.
-A decision tree outputs a sequence of decisions leading to the final prediction, and these intermediate decisions can be verified and challenged separately.
-Additionally, {\em gradient boosting decision tree} (GBDT) such as XGBoost~\cite{XGBoost} is regard as a standard recipe for winning ML competitions\footnote{\url{https://github.com/dmlc/xgboost/blob/master/demo/README.md/\#usecases}}.
-Unfortunately, decision trees have not received enough attentions in FL research.
-To the best of our knowledge, the only two FL frameworks for decision trees are fully based on cryptographic operations~\cite{secureboost, Benny}, and they are expensive to be deployed in practice.
+\Paragraph{Decision trees.} The FL community focuses on neural networks and pays less attention to other machine learning models, such as decision trees.
+Even though neural networks are the most prevailing models in academia, they are notorious for lack of interpretability, which hinders their adoption in some real-world scenarios like finance and medical imaging.
+In contrast, the decision tree method is regarded as a gold standard for accuracy and interpretability.